foreseecode/verint-xm-cordova-plugin/README.md

 }
 ```

+If still used, please ensure the `exp_configuration.json` is added to the resource folder of the platform you are developing for.
 For more information please check [Configuration Options](https://connect.verint.com/developers/fscxs/w/mobilesdk/24143/configuration-options)

 ## Usage

-All available methods are documented in `VerintXM.js`.
+All available methods are listed in `VerintXM.js`.
 Each of these methods has a direct analog in the native SDKs and full documentation for each one can be found as follows:

 - [Cordova plugin API Docs](https://foreseecode.github.io/public-packages/mobile/cordova/VerintXM.html)
 - [Native Android SDK API Docs](http://foresee-developer-mobile-sdk.s3-website-us-east-1.amazonaws.com/sdk/android/latest/docs/javadoc/index.html)